What is strategic deviation

 Another danger is that the company starts to lose what makes the firm unique.
-Having a strategy allows you to determine a way that you are different from other firms.
-If you start to deviate – and particularly if the deviations are unintentional, it can quickly loose your distinction from other firms.
+Having a strategy helps to ensure that you are differentiated from other firms.
+If you start to deviate – and particularly if the deviations are unintentional, it can quickly lose your distinction from other firms.

 Loss of coordination between elements of the strategy

-A final risk of strategic deviation is that result ins in the various components of the strategy no longer working in harmony together.
-Part of the success of a company’s strategy derives from the various components working together – and if some parts change, then this consistency may no longer be there.
+A final risk of strategic deviation is that it results in the various components of the strategy no longer working in harmony together.
+Part of the success of a company’s strategy derives from the various components working together – internal consistency – and if some parts change, then this consistency may no longer be there.